 | Agent | An AI agent with a model, prompt, and tools.
 Chain multiple agents to research, analyze, and act in sequence. |

-| Decision | Routes the workflow based on LLM reasoning.
+| Decision | Routes the workflow based on LLM reasoning or conditions.
 Define branches and a fallback: the agent decides which path to take. |

 | Human Input | Pauses the workflow and asks a real person.
 Yes/No, free text, or single/multi‑select.
 The workflow waits, the human decides, then continues. |